 Done changing ourselves just to keep men interested.

-How to Decenter Men and Recenter Yourself
+How to Decenter Men and Start Choosing Yourself

-Because seeing the problem is only the first step.
+Because just seeing the problem isn’t enough.

-Here’s how to start.
+Here’s how to begin.

 1. Let Go of the Man Hunt